ltmorro/ltmorro.github.io/_posts/2018-05-14-welcome-to-my-site.markdown

 categories:
   - projects
 ---
 Hi!
-Thanks for visiting!
-Welcome to my personal website!
+Thanks for visiting, welcome to my personal website!

 My goal for this website is to create the amalgamation of everything I find interesting.
 From fascinating [applications][projects] of computer science to incredible displays of [mother nature][adventures], I hope to show you my view of this amazing world.